 The expansive 40-acre grounds are open to the public to enjoy year-round.

-With spectacular views of the Hudson River, Wilderstein is open for outdoor and indoor tours by reservation online (August through October).
-Face coverings required on all tours and everywhere inside the mansion, even if vaccinated.
+With spectacular views of the Hudson River, Wilderstein is open for outdoor and indoor tours.

-Tours take place on Saturdays & Sundays at 1pm, 2pm and 3pm.
-The tours are approximately 45 minutes long and tickets are $12 (at time of this posting).
+Tours run from from May 4 through October 29 and take place on Thursdays, Fridays, Saturdays, and Sundays at 1pm, 2pm and 3pm.
+The tours are approximately 60 minutes long and tickets are $18 (at time of this posting).